Panel Discussion by The Energy and Resources Institute (TERI), WGEO Partner

 3. What are the challenges in mainstreaming green bonds in emerging markets?

-Panel Discussion by Hitachi Energy, WGEO Partner
+Panel Discussion hosted by WGEO

 Mr. Andreas Schierenbeck, CEO, Hitachi Energy